Lifestyle

 Jollof rice

 Who can forget the world-famous, aromatic Nigerian Jollof rice?
+You have nearly not started exploring Nigerian cuisine without tasting the Nigerian Jollof rice.
+And this is just the beginning!
 The best-prepared Jollof rice dish can take you to heaven and back.
-Jollof Rice is rice cooked in a rich sauce or stew full of tomatoes, pepper, onions and spices.
-It is a West African dish prevalent in Ghana, Gambia, Liberia, Côte d’Ivoire, Mali, Togo and Cameroon as well.
-However its origins can be traced to Senegal.
+Jollof Rice is rice cooked in a rich sauce or stew full of tomatoes, pepper, onions, and spices.
+It is a well-known West African dish prepared in Ghana, Gambia, Liberia, Côte d’Ivoire, Mali, Togo, and Cameroon as well.
+However its origins can be traced to Senegal

-A favorite accompaniment would be any one of fried plantains, moin-moin, meat or fish (or a combination).
+A favorite accompaniment of this sumptious rice dish could be any one of the following: fried plantains, Moin-Moin, meat, or fish (or a combination).
+You might throw in some salad and/or fried potatoes, it all goes well.
 It is simply too delicious to ignore.

 Amala